Welcome to the Marion Public Library!

 Can’t get through on the phone?

-The telephone system at the Marion Public Library is having problems.
-If you find that your call doesn’t go through or is dropped, email email@example.com.
+Installation of the new phone system is almost finished, so dropped calls are diminishing.
+Still, if you find that your call doesn’t go through or is dropped, email email@example.com.
 We will return your email as soon as possible.
 Thank you for your patience.

 If you haven’t been to Inspire lately, you’re missing out